What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 • Adding texture with fabric, lace, or ribbon.

-• Incorporating images, such as photographs or illustrations, to add interest.
+• Incorporating images, such as photographs or illustrations, adds interest.

-• Using washi tape or other decorative tape to create borders or frames.
+• Use washi tape or other decorative tape to create borders or frames.

 • Adding die cuts or punched shapes to create interest and dimension.

-By experimenting with different layering techniques, you can create pages that are visually interesting and unique.
+By experimenting with various layering techniques, you can create visually interesting and unique pages.

 Incorporating Mixed Media